 Geometry is the base of design and the underlying structure of everything humans have created since prehistoric times.
-These Norme Tributi Mese covers show a series of beautiful elemental transpositions, and are complemented by bold colors, shadows and forms that build a noteworthy intention in viewers' mind.
+These Norme Tributi Mese covers show a series of beautiful elemental transpositions, and are complemented by bold colors, shadows, and forms that build a noteworthy intention in the viewers' collective mind.

 There is also a slight color connection with the 'Mese' title, which helps sell the product.
 Overall, this is a beautiful design and a perfect example of geometry in design.

 Marta Veludo was tasked with creating the visual identity for Art Walk Mexico — an event that takes users through a city to discover art galleries and exhibition spaces.